lnchambers/rise_of_the_machines/README.md

 This will load the csv files into a data file that will be used to train the program.
 It will run by default through 60,000 iterations, but you can change this by changing the `i > 60000` on line 190 in neural_net.rb.

 After the program is finished training, it will create a `w1.txt` and a `w2.txt` file.
 These are the saved trained values and will be used for the eval purposes.
 Run `ruby lib/neural_net.rb --mode eval` to test the trained values against the test.csv files.
+This creates a `test_results.csv` file that you can look at to check accuracy.

 # Break Things